-- going without local anaesthetic – a possibility for minor work if you don’t mind the potential pain factor.
-If it’s anything more than that, research would suggest that the work you have done will be much less successful and will fail sooner.
+- going without local anaesthetic – a possibility for very minor work.
+For anything else, research shows that the work you have done will be much less successful and will fail sooner

-- using a different -caine (the best option).
+- using a different -caine local anaesthetic (the best option)

-1. and 2. should only be used in acute emergency situations, if there really is no time to have an allergy test done.
+1. and 2. should only be used in acute emergencies, if there really is no time for an allergy test.
 Otherwise, an allergy test will show which of the -caines are safe for you.

 The 5 local anaesthetics used in dentistry today (in order of popularity) are: